equinor/appsec-fundamentals-secret-scanning/admin/readme.md

 - 1 week ahead:
   - Close sign-up (if needed).
   - Add participants to the calendar invite.
+  - Remind participants about getting access to the necessary GitHub organization(s) (if needed)
 - 1 week after:
   - Issue an email to participants, reminding them to clean up, sharing links to guidelines.